 Method This section should include the research paradigm and design, tools of data collection, validity and reliability of the instruments, data collection techniques, data analysis, and ethical concerns.

 Results The results of the study should be explained with tables, diagrams, graphics or pictures in a way that supports the aim and problem of the study.
 The data in those tables and figures should be legible and their size should not stretch over the whole page.
 Long and big tables/figures may be appended.
+Tables and figures should not duplicate what is in the text and vice versa.
 This section may be integrated with the discussion or may be separate.

 Discussion The results should be discussed by referring to literature and author opinions.
 It should also include implications.